whitfin/runiq/README.md

 Runiq comes with several "filters", which control exactly how uniqueness is verified.
 Each of these filters has different use cases, and excels in different ways.

+* `quick`
+    * The `quick` filter works the same way as the `naive` filter, except values are pre-hashed.
+    * This results in much lower memory overhead than `naive`, with comparably throughput.
+    * Depending on your input lengths, throughput can actually be faster than `naive`.
+* `simple`
+    * The `naive` filter uses basic `Set` implementations to determine uniqueness.
+    * Offers a fairly good throughput, while still effectively guaranteeing accuracy.
+    * As all inputs are stored, the memory requirement scales linearly to your input sizes.
 * `sorted`
     * The `sorted` filter acts much the same way as the standard `uniq` tool, by only detecting sequential duplicates.
     * This is naturally extremely low on resources, with very minimal memory overhead.
     * Obviously has a requirement that your input values be sorted.
-* `naive`
-    * The `naive` filter uses basic `Set` implementations to determine uniqueness.
-    * Offers a fairly good throughput, while still effectively guaranteeing accuracy.
-    * As all inputs are stored, the memory requirement scales linearly to your input sizes.
-* `digest`
-    * The `digest` filter works the same way as the `naive` filter, except values are pre-hashed.
-    * This results in much lower memory overhead than `naive`, with comparably throughput.
-    * Depending on your input lengths, throughput can actually be faster than `naive`.
-* `bloom`
+* `compact`
-    * The `bloom` filter (heh) uses a scaling Bloom Filter to determine uniqueness.
+    * The `compact` filter (heh) uses a scaling Bloom Filter to determine uniqueness.
     * Performs very quickly due to small structures, with a minimal memory overhead.
     * Perfect accuracy is no longer guaranteed; there can be rare cases of false positives.
     * Best used for statistics on files, although will remain near perfect for millions of records.